dikshantyesankar/FoodStore/README.md

 - [Ktor Client](https://github.com/ktorio/ktor): Performing HTTP requests, Creating image loading utility for iOS module.
 - [SQLDelight](https://github.com/cashapp/sqldelight): For persisting posts data in the local database
 - [Coil](https://github.com/coil-kt/coil): Image loading for Android
-- [Mutekt](https://github.com/PatilShreyas/mutekt): For UI state management

-## Setting up project 👨🏻‍💻

-- Refer to the ***"Setting up environment"*** section of [this repository](https://github.com/JetBrains/compose-multiplatform-ios-android-template/main/README.md) for knowing the setup guidelines
-- After validating requirements as per the above guide, clone this repository.
-- Open this project in Android Studio Electric Eel or newer version.
-- Build project 🔨 and see if everything is working fine.
-- Run App
-  - Select "androidApp" as run configuration and you'll be able to run the Android app.
-  - Select "iosApp" as run configuration and you'll be able to run the iOS app _(XCode can also be used to run the app)_.

 ## Project structure